Vdmrl/decision-support-api/README.md

 + Change .env.prod data to your production database configuration

-+ Replace docker-compose db service with real database
++ Replace docker-compose db service with a real database

 ## Running server